ZeitOnline/vivi/core/src/zeit/content/gallery/README.txt

 </gallery>

 Reloading the image folder will also re-create all the thumbnails.
-The thumbnail of the removed image is also remove:
+The thumbnail of the removed image is also removed:

 >>> repository['2006']['thumbnails'].keys()
 [u'DSC00109_2.JPG']